Local

 It was in 2014, the community rallied behind Artie T. in large numbers, to the point many wouldn’t shop at Market Basket without him in charge.

-“I mean this is where I shop.
+“I mean, this is where I shop.
 They are the cheapest, so just keep the low prices,” another shopper explained.

-“The prices are good and their food is really good,” Kailey Goulet added.
+“The prices are good, and their food is really good,” Kailey Goulet added.

-The board of directors, putting the battle behind them, writing in part, “Market Basket will continue to be a family-owned and operated business, offering the lowest prices and best value for customers, creating good jobs with profit sharing for associates, and supporting its customers and communities—well into the future.”
+The board of directors, putting the battle behind them, wrote in part, “Market Basket will continue to be a family-owned and operated business, offering the lowest prices and best value for customers, creating good jobs with profit sharing for associates, and supporting its customers and communities—well into the future.”

-Though they went on to thank him for all he’s done, Demoulas said in a separate statement; he was prepared for the uphill fight.
+Though they went on to thank him for all he’s done, Demoulas said in a separate statement, he was prepared for the uphill fight.

 “Arthur T. Demoulas filed his response to the Board’s lawsuit knowing there were high hurdles given the broad latitude Delaware courts give to Boards of Directors.
 Market Basket is an incredible success by every measure.
 As his father before him, the late Telemachus A. Demoulas, Arthur T. has devoted his entire working life to building and growing Market Basket in a way that has brought benefit to all stakeholders – its Associates, its customers, the communities that Market Basket serves, and its shareholders.”